 Lehigh University Theatre

 In Spring, 1997, the department of theatre moved to the Zoellner Arts Center, Lehigh’s impressive performing arts facility.
 Three theaters, scene and costume shops, a dance studio, music practice rooms, classrooms and more enhance the department’s curricular activities.
-The department of theatre’s annual production program includes four productions in the three hundred-seat Diamond Theater and multiple lab productions in the one-hundred seat Black Box Theater.
-The plays range from classics to world premieres and recent mainstage seasons have included: Bad Jews, Tartuffe, Clybourne Park and 25th Annual Putnam Spelling Bee.
+The department of theatre’s annual production program includes four productions in the three hundred-seat Diamond Theater and multiple lab productions in the one-hundred-seat Black Box Theater.
+The plays range from classics to world premieres and recent mainstage seasons have included: Smart People, Broken Machine, Blithe Spirit, and The Servant of Two Masters.

-Shows directed and produced by students as class projects or independent work occur regularly in the Black Box Theater.
-Recent lab theatre productions have included: The Complete Works of Shakespeare, The Bald Soprano, I Can't Imagine Tomorrow and Wanda's Visit.
-Many events are sponsored by the Mustard and Cheese Drama Society, the country’s second oldest collegiate drama club.
+Shows directed and produced by students as class projects or independent work occur regularly in the Fowler Black Box Theater.
+Recent lab theatre productions have included: Poof!, The Moon Please and Panopticon.
+Many events are sponsored by the Mustard and Cheese Drama Society, the country’s second-oldest collegiate drama club.

 Professional guest artists - directors, playwrights, designers, and actors - frequently visit the Lehigh campus to work on productions, teach classes, and conduct seminars and workshops for all interested students.
 The department also sponsors artists-in-residence, guest lecturers, workshops, and touring performances.